-Again, I reiterate buyer beware.
-All abrasive polishes have cutting particles with different characteristics.
-Abrasives have different size, shape and hardness.
-Some particles are designed to break down into smaller, finer abrasives as the polish is applied.
-Others are designed to cut continuously at the same rate.
+I reiterate that different abrasive polishes have cutting particles with different characteristics.
+Abrasives come in various sizes, shapes and hardness levels.
+Some particles are designed to break down into smaller, finer abrasives as polish is applied.
+Others cut continuously at the same rate.

 If you park away from soccer moms and shopping carts, and wash your car using proper tools, you can keep the finish free of light surface damage for a long time.
 When your paint does get marred, the problem can be locally treated by hand or with a spot pad with a corrective polish.

-One approach to this problem is to use "cover-up" products.
+One approach to this problem is to use “cover-up” products.
 Many car wax products can be layered to help cover minor surface marring.
-My favorite combination is Klasse All-In-One followed by P21S Carnauba Wax.
-Others swear by the Zaino Show Car polish system (Z-2, Z-5 and others).
+My favorite is Klasse All-In-One but the classic P21S Carnauba Wax is also great.

-I offer the following tips for proper long-term paint finish on both new and like-new cars:
+I offer the following tips for long-term paint finish on both new and like-new cars:

 - Wash weekly (as possible) using a quality car wash, wash mitt and drying towels.